Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 From Flesh to Spirit: Circumcision and Baptism

-Through the Law came physical circumcision, the outward mark of covenant in ancient times.
-But what began in the flesh was always meant to be fulfilled in the Spirit.
-In Christ, circumcision is no longer of the body but of the heart, performed by the Holy Spirit who cuts away the old nature and seals us in the new.
-In the same way, the baptism of water that once marked repentance has now been fulfilled in the baptism of the Spirit, where God Himself immerses us into new life.
+In the unfolding of the first things, the Law introduced physical circumcision, the outward mark of covenant, for “every male among you shall be circumcised” (Genesis 17:10).
+Yet what began in the flesh was always meant to be fulfilled in the Spirit.
+In Christ, circumcision is no longer of the body but of the heart, for “circumcision is a matter of the heart, by the Spirit” (Romans 2:29).
+In the same way, the baptism of water that once marked repentance has now been fulfilled in the baptism of the Spirit, for John declared, “I baptize you with water… He will baptize you with the Holy Spirit” (Mark 1:8).
 The pattern is the same: what God begins in shadow, He completes in substance; what He begins in the natural, He perfects in the spiritual.
-Adam as the first man, Israel as the first nation, the Law as the first covenant, and Christ as the Firstborn of the new creation—every “first” finds its fulfillment in Him.
+Adam as the first man, Israel as the first nation, the Law as the first covenant, and Christ as the Firstborn of the new creation—“the firstborn from the dead” (Colossians 1:18)—every “first” finds its fulfillment in Him.

 The Intentional Movements of God

 Every “first” reveals a glimpse of His heart, and every fulfillment unveils His purpose.
-Through Adam, Israel, the Law, circumcision, and baptism, we learn that nothing God initiates is random—each movement is shaped by grace, governed by mercy, and designed to manifest His love in its fullness.
-He brings all things to completion with intention and purpose, revealing that His story is not fragmented but whole, not reactionary but redemptive.
-In every covenant, every sign, every transition from flesh to Spirit, God is drawing humanity closer to Himself, restoring what was lost, and preparing all things to be made complete in Christ.
+Through Adam, Israel, the Law, circumcision, and baptism, we see that nothing God initiates is random—each beginning carries a pattern, each pattern carries a promise, and each promise moves toward fulfillment.
+Every movement of God is shaped by grace, governed by mercy, and designed to reveal His love in increasing clarity.
+He brings all things to completion with intention, for “the end of the matter is better than its beginning” (Ecclesiastes 7:8).
+His story is not fragmented but whole, not reactionary but redemptive.
+In every covenant, every sign, and every transition from flesh to Spirit, God is drawing humanity closer to Himself, restoring what was lost, and preparing all things to be made complete in Christ—the One in whom every shadow finds its substance and every beginning finds its fulfillment.

 The Distortion of the Fall